VictorColomb/warplaneporn-lockscreen/README.md

 ## Install

-### Option 1 : from the PowerShell Gallery (recommended)
+### Option 1 : from the PowerShell Gallery

 In an administrator powershell session, run

 ```[powershell]
+Set-ExecutionPolicy Unrestricted -Scope Process
 Install-Module -Name WarplanepornLockscreen
 WarplanepornLockscreen -install
 ```

 This will download the module from PowerShell Gallery and install it on your machine.

-This method is better than any other one because it bypasses the PowerShell execution policy (see [below](#executionpolicy "Go to ExecutionPolicy"))

 ### Option 2 : auto-extractible archive